-At Awsworth Primary & Nursery School our core values are that every child should feel safe, valued, supported and happy in school.
+At Awsworth Primary & Nursery School our core values are that every child should feel safe, valued, supported and happy in school giving them the platform to Strive to Achieve their BEST.
 We further aim to achieve this by providing opportunities to develop each child’s self-confidence and pride.

 As a consequence of our values we aim to provide a safe, caring and friendly environment for learning for all our pupils to allow them to improve their life chances and help them maximise their potential.